 In the Mac OS, you can use the standard keyboard shortcuts for copying (Cmd + C) and pasting (Cmd + V) a file to duplicate it.

-If you would like to use cutting and pasting, please note that the duplicate could be stored in another location or within a subfolder depending on the permissions set on the archive.
+If you would like to use cut and paste, note that the duplicate could be stored in another location or within a subfolder depending on the permissions set on the archive.
 See the Archive permissions screenshot below, where any copies are stored in a subfolder within the C:\Archive\Seasons folder:

 (The automatically created subfolder is named after its date and time of creation.)